 Sharon, a participating mom with Parents as Teachers in Missouri

 In this report, we outline several features that make MIECHV a stand-out federal program, worthy of reauthorization.
 For example, high-quality home visiting programs can prevent later crime by preventing child abuse and neglect.
-There is also a significant return on investment from home visiting programs—up to $6,200 per child over his or her lifetime.
 You’ll also read a first-person account of a mother who was helped by home visiting.

 Read More About